que-es-micropython

 STM32A family of high-performance microcontrollers compatible with MicroPython.

-Where to use MicroPython
+Where to Use MicroPython

-Long answer, MicroPython fits into various applications.
+Long answer, MicroPython fits into different applications.
 For example, it can be an excellent tool for teaching programming and electronics, as it combines the simplicity of Python with the ability to interact with hardware.